QKEY-FOUNDER/qkp-sdk/docs/conformance.md

 # QKP Conformance Suite (v0)

+Each conformance case listed here is mapped to the Whitepaper Appendix B for specification and implementation traceability.

 This document defines minimal conformance cases for QKP-compatible implementations.

 A system is **QKP-compatible** if it can produce the objects defined in `docs/protocol-spec.md`